Mitch-Chen-Group/OncCalc/README.md

 Please refer to the paper by Fabian Isensee which can be found [here](https://www.nature.com/articles/s41592-020-01008-z).

 Instructions to use the model are as follows:
+### Setting Up
+  * run the command `
+    conda env create -f environment.yml` in the terminal to create the virtual environment with the required depencies.
+  * To activate the environment run `conda activate medical-imaging-env`.
+Keep in mind that you need to always activate the virtual environment to use the pipeline.
+  * Deactive the environment with `conda deactivate`

 ### SEGMENTATION
   * Firstly, Install nnUNet2 by following the [link](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md).
   * Create a new folder called `nnUNetDataset` with two subfolders named `nnUNet_raw` and `nnUNet_results`.